h5p/h5p-cli/assets/docs/setup.md

 # Folder structure

-Running commands listed in [commands.md](commands.md) results in the creation of five folders.
+Running commands listed in [commands.md](commands.md) results in the creation of 4 folders.
 The folders are created in the current working directory (the folder where you ran the command).
-- `cache` holds computed dependency lists for the libraries that have been set up.
 - `content` holds actual content types and their assets.
 - `libraries` holds the libraries that have been set up.
 - `temp` holds local copies of git repositories that are used when computing dependencies.